 The Snowy Mountains

 The Snowy Mountains in NSW are mostly visited in winter when snow falls across its five ski resorts, and hundreds of Aussie skiers arrive ready to play.
-In summer, it is just as worthy of attention, especially if you are into hiking, fishing, mountain biking or horse riding.
+It is just as worthy of attention in summer, especially if you are into hiking, fishing, mountain biking or horse riding.

 Highlights of the high country